AMS-Complete/Attendance-Management-System/README.md

 <br>
 Project Proposal:
 <br>
-Project proposal was written by Zahra Bibi.
+Project proposal was designed by Zahra Bibi and aims to provide a clear outline of the project’s objectives, scope, and planned development approach.
 <br>
 Data FLow Diagram:
 <br>